MustaphaMiah/Revision-/NOTES.md

 Sometimes you will need to build a string, Mad Libs style.
 By using the concatenation operator (+), you can insert one or more variables into a string you're building.

 Just as we can build a string over multiple lines out of string literals, we can also append variables to a string using the plus equals (+=) operator.

+You can find the length of a String value by writing .length after the string variable or string literal.

+"Alan Peter".length; // 10

+For example, if we created a variable var firstName = "Charles", we could find out how long the string "Charles" is by using the firstName.length property.